Introduction to research integrity at the University

 The University has policies and procedures in place to ensure that research is conducted to the highest levels of ethics and integrity, and these are available on the research integrity webpages.
 The University recognises the importance of clear policies and guidelines in embedding a culture of integrity and ethics within research practices.
 Such documents support researchers in understanding and acting according to expected standards, values and behaviours.

 The University’s Policy on Misconduct in Research outlines the procedure to be followed when there is an allegation of misconduct in research.
-This procedure has appropriate principles and mechanisms to ensure that investigations are thorough and fair, carried out in a transparent and timely manner, and protected by appropriate confidentiality.
-Details of recent research misconduct investigations can be found later in this statement.
+This procedure has appropriate principles and mechanisms to ensure that investigations are thorough and fair, carried out in a transparent manner, and protected by appropriate confidentiality.
+Details of recent research misconduct investigations is provided in the Appendix below.

-These policies are reviewed on a regular basis to ensure they meet the requirements of an evolving global research portfolio, and can be found on the University’s Research Integrity webpages.
+These policies are reviewed on a regular basis in light of experience to ensure that they meet the requirements of an evolving global research portfolio, and can be found on the University’s Research Integrity webpages.

 Policies are made available to staff through the University webpages, and are referenced in staff and student handbooks.
-Further to this, communications on research ethics and research integrity processes are made through the University's announcements system.
-Research ethics and research integrity is also a standing item on the University's Faculty Research Committees and Faculty Regulatory Affairs Committees.
+Further to this, communications on research ethics and integrity processes are made through the University's announcements system.
+Ethics and integrity are also a standing item on the University's Faculty Research Committees and Faculty Regulatory Affairs Committees.

 Information about University research-related policies and procedures is generally disseminated at induction via departmental and course programme handbooks.
-Induction for research students will normally include guidance about avoiding plagiarism and a requirement to undertake the University’s related online training in ethics and integrity.
+Induction for research students will normally include guidance about avoiding plagiarism and a requirement to undertake the University’s online training in research ethics and research integrity.

 The University’s Research Ethics Committees are constituted and operate in accordance with the Economic and Social Research Council Framework for Research Ethics and include lay representation, as well as a broad range of discipline expertise.